-Putnam County is named for Israel Putnam, who was a general during the American Revolutionary War.
+Putnam County is named for Israel Putnam, who was a general in the American Revolutionary War.

-Location: 245 Main Street / North Hickory Street
+Location: 120 North 4th Street / High Street